800-214-0957 info@blackbottleit.com

 Let’s Dive a Bit Deeper with AV & EDR: A Better Core Control

-Traditional Anti-Virus or AV
+Traditional Anti-Virus (AV)

 • Can only detect previously known threats